Transit Action Plan

 - December 14, 2022: Community Meeting #3 - Malden Senior Center's Gym/Activity Room.

 - March 2023: Project Completion

 The TAP continuously integrates resident feedback throughout the project's phases.
 This occurs in the following ways:

 - Sustainable & Equitable Transportation Committee (SETC) - This committee serves as an advisory group for the Transit Action Plan.
-It is made up of residents Jane Ventrone, Barbara Kim, Leslie Sullivan, Livia Chan and joined by Ward 6 City Councillor Stephen Winslow and Transportation Planner John Alessi.
+It is made up of residents Jane Ventrone, Barbara Kim, Leslie Sullivan, Livia Chan, Dave Cohen and joined by Ward 6 City Councillor Stephen Winslow.
+The City's Transportation Planner, John Alessi, oversees the meetings.
 The SETC meets with the project team before every community meeting.

 - Resident Survey - The team released a resident survey on April 18, 2022 and closed it on June 6, 2022.
 The City received over 1,000 survey responses.
 The purpose of this was for residents to provide feedback on how they use public transportation in Malden and how they think it could be improved.
 Results from the survey are folded into the TAP's first phase: Documenting existing conditions.
 The survey was made available in English, Spanish, Portuguese, Arabic, Simplified Chinese, Haitian Creole, and Vietnamese.
 Survey results are currently being analyzed by the project team.

 - Community Meetings - Based on the technical work prepared in each phase and feedback from residents on the SETC, a community meeting will be held after each phase of the project.
 Translation services are available for each upon request.
 You can find recordings and copies of the presentations at these meetings on this page.

 RECORDINGS & OTHER DOCUMENTS